 While Suboxone can help manage the symptoms of withdrawal that come from quitting opioids, a comprehensive treatment program is essential.
 Counseling and therapy can help develop new ways to cope with pain, stress, and other issues in your life.
 Follow-up appointments with your prescribing physician are important in ensuring a successful recovery while on Suboxone.

-You must have a prescription from an approved prescribing physician in order to obtain Suboxone.
+You must have a prescription from an approved prescribing physician to obtain Suboxone.
 The medication should not be taken for any other conditions other than the condition prescribed.

 How to Take Suboxone Sublingual Film